ashsmith/ashsmithio/_posts/2014-12-23-simple-magento2-controller-module.md

 class HelloWorld extends \Magento\Framework\View\Element\Template {
 }
+?>
 {% endhighlight %}

-Easy.
-Will extend the base template view class, this is the equivalent to `Mage_Core_Block_Template` in 1.x Magento.
+This extends the base template view class, this is the equivalent to `Mage_Core_Block_Template` in 1.x Magento.

 ##### Layout files & Templates!

-Now let's create our layout file and the template.
+Now let's create our layout configuration file and the template.
 We'll start with layout

 File name: `app/code/Ashsmith/HelloWorld/view/frontend/layout/helloworld_index_index.xml`.
 Notice the naming convention, its our full route, this is important.
 On top of this we can create a `default.xml` which would be applied on every route.
 The customer module has a good example of this in: `app/code/Magento/Customer/view/frontend/layout`